Industrial Design - Master's Programme

 Cecilia Nilsson, Email: mfa [dot] design [at] lth [dot] lu [dot] se

-A Bachelor's degree with relevance to the applied education.
-A portfolio of their own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
-English 6/English Course B.
+A Bachelor s degree with relevance to the applied education.
+A digital portfolio of the applicant s own work in the field that clearly proves that the applicant has good potential to benefit from the programme.
+English 6.

 The selection is based on the submitted portfolio and at a statement of purpose.

 English language requirements